What to Say and When to Say it: Live Fitness Coaching as a Testbed for Situated Interaction: Fitness Interactive Coaching Dataset and Benchmark

-\myparagraph{Fitness questions.} In addition to the fine-grained labels, question-answer pairs querying video properties are provided for each fine-grained short video.
+\myparagraph{Fitness Questions.} In addition to the fine-grained labels, question-answer pairs querying video properties are provided for each fine-grained short video.
+This data can be used to provide further grounding of the LM's concepts in the observed visual input.
 The questions can be broadly divided into two types: high-level and fine-grained, as shown in \cref{fig:fitness_qa}.
 The high-level questions are directed at the overall exercise type and performance of the participant, e.g., in \cref{fig:fitness_qa}, high-level questions include ``What exercise is the user doing?'', ``Is the user doing this right?''.
 Fine-grained questions are designed to teach fine-grained details of exercises performed by the participant, e.g., ``Was the user's squat shallow and used only one arm?'', or ``Is the user going as fast as possible?''.
+These questions are generated using the Mixtral-8B-Instruct LLM \cite{abs-2401-04088} and the question generation process follows the scheme detailed in \cite{LiuLWL23a}.
 Overall statistics for this subset, including a breakdown of the provided splits, can be found in \cref{tab:video-dataset-details}.

-\myparagraph{Fitness feedbacks.} We provide a set of annotations from a second-person perspective to support feedback in a live coaching session.
+\myparagraph{Fitness Feedbacks.} We provide a set of annotations from a second-person perspective to support feedback in a live coaching session.
 It contains both fine-grained short videos mentioned above (\qevdshortclipdataset{}) and additional long-range videos (\qevdfulldataset{}).
 For the fine-grained short videos, an average of $2$ feedbacks per video are provided (\cref{tab:video-dataset-details}).
-These feedbacks occur at the end of each video, as shown in \cref{tab:video-dataset-details} (bottom), where the feedbacks focus on improving the form of the participant, specifically encouraging them to go deeper on the squats and to punch with both arms.
-We collect an additional ${\sim}9$ hours of fitness coaching sessions following the same methodology as the \qevdfulldataset{} benchmark.
-They contain average of $5$ feedbacks per exercise (approximately $35$ per workout including instructions, \cref{tab:video-dataset-details}).
+These feedbacks occur at the end of each video, as shown in \cref{fig:fitness_qa} (bottom).
+In the shown example, the feedbacks focus on improving the form of the participant, specifically, by encouraging them to squat deeper and punch with both arms.
+We collected an additional ${\sim}9$ hours of fitness coaching sessions following the same methodology as the \qevdfulldataset{} benchmark.
+These sessions contain an average of $5$ feedbacks per exercise, totaling approximately $35$ feedbacks per workout, including instructions (See \cref{tab:video-dataset-details}).